goxr3plus/XR3Player/README.md

 ### Latest Version Build with JDK 10.0.2 at [23/10/2018]  , V3.124 [Download](https://goxr3plus.github.io/xr3player.io/)

 ####
-> Currently learning Java 11 , React + Native , SpringBoot , Node.js , SQL  , Android and many more ... will be back more powerful than ever to take this app on next level.
+> Currently learning Java 11 , React + Native , SpringBoot , Node.js , SQL  , Android , Elastic , Vue.js and many more ... will be back more powerful than ever to take this app on next level.

 # ![icon](https://cloud.githubusercontent.com/assets/20374208/26214265/6b605cae-3c04-11e7-9c14-2cd59e10dd03.png)   XR3Player
 The most advanced JavaFX Media Player .... growing to be the best out there .